gntagkas/Bike-Share_Company_Data_Analysis/README.md

 ### 6. Recommendations

-Based on our findings, we propose the following strategies to convert Casual Memberships into annual members:
+Based on our findings, we propose the following strategies to convert Casual Memberships into Annual Members: